 Then there was the person in the huge truck that came up behind my tiny Honda Civic in the army of cars that were heading in my direction from behind going twice as fast as I was as my car was breaking down and losing power on the freeway, and who somehow just knew what was going on with me and what to do, and sticking right behind me, made each lane change across the 6 lane freeway with me until I made it safely to the shoulder.
 And the other man who pulled over to assist me on the side of the road and make sure I wasn't stranded in that 110+ degree heat.
 And then there was the unseen force that compelled the 1,000 lb elk in the middle of the road to wait a second longer before charging at my car at 2:30 AM in the middle of nowhere, southern Oregon on my drive up I-5 and the force that kept the elk to the right from reacting at all, allowing me to slip through them almost unscathed, with only a cosmetic dent to my hood and a little bit of a scared adrenaline rush.

-The reminder that God answers prayers, if not when and how we want.
-Almost a year ago I lost my car keys in Teton Village in Jackson Hole, Wyoming. (see this post, item #1 and item #6) I prayed with faith that we would find those keys and believed whole-heartedly that we would.
+this post, item #1 and item #6) I prayed with faith that we would find those keys and believed whole-heartedly that we would.
 And then we didn't.
 I didn't understand why but there was nothing I could do.
 When I got a call from my brother several weeks ago that my Honda car keys were found among his race equipment that had been sifted through several times over the past year during his Epic Relay events I didn't really know what to think.
 "Well, God answers prayers," Michael said.
 "Sure," I thought.
 But, it felt more like a slap in the face.
 That doesn't help me at all.
 I had to re-key my car.
 Those keys wouldn't work now.
 And I went through so much trouble and money those two days in WY, UT, WY, ID, UT (see the post) in dealing with the situation.
 "God answers prayers, but it doesn't help me," my limited understanding was beating back at me.
 At the time this experience almost fueled more anger at the pathetic life situation I was finding myself in.
 But now, somehow, as I've strived to understand and stop and listen and learn, I'm finding the true meaning of that experience: God answers prayers.
 Period.
 He knows what we need to experience.
 Period.
 He answered my prayer that we would find the keys.
 Maybe it felt like a cruel joke when I first found out.
 But now it feels like a blessed bit of information.
 God answers prayers.

 Then there was the tear-ridden walk I set off on alone, in desperation for just "something", "anything" to rid me of the plague of pain spreading in my heart that found me atop a hill at the memorial cemetery overlooking Portland.
 The clouds parted and the sun was shining through.
 A brilliant beginning to a majestic sunset broke my anguished and tearful pleadings for even a semblance of an answer, which I felt I had too long been deprived of, with the words that were clearly spoken to my mind: "Be still.
 And know that I am God."
 Had I been truly listening I would have recognized that God prepared me with that information a few weeks prior because I had written those exact words in my journal--I don't remember why or what the circumstance was, but they were there as I discovered later, as sort of a prep to the phase of "running around like a chicken with my head cut off" attitude that I ended up finding myself in.
 It still took me a few weeks after this hilltop revelation to really take the advice to heart.
 But most poignant was that I knew and know who God is, with an awe-like reverence for his power, love and brilliant omniscience.
 I wanted more.
 I wanted clear directions.
 I wanted miraculous intervention.
 What He gave me was all I really needed to know: I am God.
 Stop freaking out.